krishaamer/green-filter-research/research/_thesis.typ

     [Increasing availability of sustainability tools such as ESG, B Corporations, Green Bonds, etc, among metrics and instruments], [Increasing availability and adoption of generative AI-based user interfaces], )]
-  , caption: [Trends backing the relevance of this research.]
+  , caption: [Current trends backing the relevance of this research.]
   , kind: table
   )